 For as long as I have had Hallberg-Rassy sailing boats called Ngahue (one to four), I have dreamed of sailing to New Zealand.
-As a result, each Ngahue - from HR29 to HR37 to HR43 to HR53 - was, within the physical limits of each boat, prepared for long-distance ocean sailing.
-Way back in the late 1950s, my mother bought the second edition of John Wray's book "South-Sea Vagabonds" for my father (she was trying to interest him in nautical matters again, having served in the Dutch navy just after the Second World War though that experience seemed to have removed in him all further interest in nautical matters).
+As a result, each Ngahue - from the first humble HR29 to HR37 to HR43 to the massive HR53 - was, within the physical limits of each boat, prepared for long-distance ocean sailing.
+Way back in the late 1950s, my mother bought the second edition of John Wray's book "South-Sea Vagabonds" for my father (she was trying to interest him in nautical matters again, my father having served in the Dutch navy just after the Second World War though that experience seemed to have removed in him all further interest in nautical matters).
 Since my very early teens, I must have read this book several hundred times.
 The name given by Johnny Wray to his boat, the Ngataki (abode of the gods) was an inspiration to search a Maori name starting with "Ng" for my own boat.
 That search, conducted at the New Zealand Embassy in Brussels (they had a couple of Maori dictionaries, kept very handily in their reception area) came up with "Ngahue" (see the Presenting Ngahue IV page for more details on this name).
-Clearly, it was also this book that set me off on a nautical path that I've been following steadily since 1989.
+Clearly, it was also Johnny Wray's book that set me off on a nautical path that I've been following steadily since 1989.

 Yet another reason to go up a size was that we became truly committed to long-term cruising and to living aboard full-time.
 Jeremy Mason of Transworld Yachts, the U.K. Hallberg-Rassy dealer, had in fact pointed this out to me at some point when preparing my HR37 for ocean sailing: live-aboards really do need a lot more space.
 It was a wise piece of advice, even if lost on me at the time.
 Fortunately, it came back to me when looking around for a bigger boat...
 We now needed to see our boat as our new house and home (Jeremy's advice), and we felt that extra space was needed on board to have those things with you that keep you busy and happy when you are a long way away from home and land.

 Moving up one size in Hallberg-Rassy's range took us to the HR48 (or its predecessor the HR46, which we kind of neglected to look at).
-The HR 48 is a relatively modern design and therefore commands a premium price, even second hand.
+The HR 48 at the time was a relatively modern design and therefore commanded a premium price, even second hand.
 As a result, we saw from our calculations that we would be paying a lot of money for only 5 extra feet in boat length.
 We thought about this quite a lot and decided that the Hallberg-Rassy 53 therefore seemed an altogether better choice.
 The design is older, and in our eyes also more elegant.
-Because of this older design, the economic outlay needed to acquire and update an HR53 can be considerably less than what was required for e.g. an HR48.
+Because of this older design, the economic outlay needed to acquire a Hallberg-Rassy 53 can be considerably less than what was required for e.g. an HR48.
 Then again, buying parts for this bigger and heavier boat costs more as well!!
-Nevertheless, for a smaller initial investment you get 10 extra feet (and double the weight)!!
-Of course an older boat needs extra care, (lots of extra care actually, as we have found since) money and attention to bring her up to date.
+Nevertheless, for a smaller initial investment you do get 10 extra feet (and double the weight)!!
+Of course an older boat also needs extra care, (lots of extra care actually, as we have found since) money and attention to bring and keep her up to date.
 But on balance, it seemed like a no-brainer to go for the 53.
-I had looked also at the Hallberg-Rassy 49, a truly ocean-going four-wheel drive kind of yacht - as an alternative.
+I had looked also at the Hallberg-Rassy 49, a truly ocean-going "four-wheel drive" kind of yacht - as an alternative.
 But the number of HR49s available was absolutely zilch when we were looking for a next boat.
 With a D/L of 268 (by my calculations - others only come to 264!), the HR53 is a border-line case of being either a moderately heavy, or a heavily moderate displacement vessel...
 But however you look at her, she's a solid piece of kit, as they say.

-But back in 2015, we bravely accepted this setback, put up Ngahue III for sale so that we would have money readily available when we found our ideal HR53, and started travelling around Europe to view all available HR53s (plus a couple of HR48s)!
+Flash back to summer 2015: we bravely accepted this setback, put up Ngahue III for sale so that we would have money readily available when we found our ideal HR53, and started travelling around Europe to view all available HR53s (plus a couple of HR48s)!
 It was all quite exciting, even if heavy on our carbon footprint...
 After 3 months, we finally managed to find another suitable HR53...
-She turned out to be a 1995 HR53 with hull number 19, lying in one of the heated factory halls of the Knierim Yachtbuilding company in Kiel (where they custom-build super German quality racing yachts - our 53 looked pathetically small in their boat shed, stored next to a couple of 85 and 95-foot Knierim yachts!!).
+She turned out to be a 1995 HR53 with hull number 19, lying in one of the heated factory halls of the Knierim Yachtbuilding company in Kiel (where they custom-build super German quality racing yachts - our 53 looked pathetically small in their boat hall, stored next to a couple of 85 and 95-foot Knierim yachts!!).
 Having spent most of her sailing life in the Baltic, "Tabaluga" (for this was her name) was solid and well-kept, even if pretty "bare" from a blue-water sailing point of view.
-Unfortunately, the previous owners had merrily sanded down her decks to get beautiful brown wood - this had reduced the walking deck to less than 10mm instead of the normal 12mm.
+Unfortunately, the previous owners had merrily sanded down her decks to get beautiful brown wood - this had reduced the walking deck to significantly less than 10mm instead of the normal 12mm.
 By comparison, over the first 5 years of ownership and multiple ocean crossings and sailing in the tropics, we've lost less than 1mm of teak deck.
 Such a pity of the lost wood!!!
-At some time they had also painted a lot of the wood on and around the decks in some kind of brown varnish, which was now peeling off in all sorts of "un-useful" places, such as under grab handles - the remaining slivers of varnish really cut into our hands!!
-However, with the necessary investments, we felt she fit the bill and could be easily converted into a proper ocean-sailing boat.
+At some time they had also painted a lot of the wood on and around the decks in some kind of brown varnish, which was now peeling off in all sorts of "un-useful" places, such as under grab handles - the remaining slivers of varnish really cut into our hands - even 5 years later!!
+However, with the necessary investments, we felt she fit the bill and could be easily converted into a proper ocean-sailing boat for us.

 Return to Homepage